nexxeln/create-nex-app/README.md

 <h1 align="center">Create Nex App</h1>

-Create websites using my preferred stack.
+Create websites using my preferred stack following [init.tips](https://init.tips).
 Need help making this interactive since I have no idea how to do that in node.

 ## Usage